 What information we hold

 When you apply to become an Arches Housing customer, we obtain information to determine your housing needs.
-In order to help us assess your application, we may take up references from other housing providers/private landlords, your mortgage lender (if you own/have owned your own home), the Police, the Probation Service, support workers, social workers, mental health workers and credit reference agencies.
+This includes information relating to you and your household such as their name and date of birth and contact details.
+We also collect information about your household’s ethnicity and religion to allow us to monitor equality and diversity.
+This is sensitive information which we keep safe by only allowing it to be visible to those that need to see it in our systems.
+We may also record information relating to any disabilities or vulnerabilities that you tell us about which we think may affect the service we provide to you.
+In order to help us assess your application, we may ask you for details of your finances to ensure that any property we offer you is affordable and also take up references from other housing providers/private landlords, your mortgage lender (if you own/have owned your own home), the Police, the Probation Service, support workers, social workers, mental health workers and credit reference agencies.

 We might take photographs at events that we organise and host.
 We may use the images on our website, in brochures and other publicity material (such as newsletters) and provide them to the media for publication in local or national newspapers.
 We will always give you the option not to be included in a photograph.
 Where group shots are to be taken there will be a sign warning that photographs are being taken and any individual photographs will only be taken with your consent in writing.